-Swipe up or turn the crown to see more detailed weather data such as humidity, air quality and forecast data.
+Swipe up or press the lower button to see more detailed weather data such as humidity, air quality and forecast data.

-TIP: Make sure that your watch are connected with Suunto app to get the most accurate weather data.
+E TIP: Make sure that you sync your watch with Suunto app regularly to get the most accurate weather data.